As sure as I live and breathe, I knew what was coming next.

 We haven't gotten it right every time, of course.
 But by focusing on whether the price offered gives us protection against permanent loss of capital, we offer the ability to invest in small-cap companies at lower risk.
 And that focus on both risk and gains has paid off with extraordinary returns for our subscribers.

-This article was first published on Oct.
+This article was first published Oct.
 18, 2007.
 It has been updated.

 Bill Mann does not own shares of any company mentioned in this article.
-Columbia Sportswear is a Hidden Gems recommendation.
-Coke is an Inside Value recommendation.
+Marvel is a Stock Advisor selection.
+Johnson & Johnson is an Income Investor recommendation.
 The Motley Fool has a decidedly non-stupid disclosure policy.